racket/racket/collects/tests/r6rs/README.txt

   larceny -path <somewhere> -r6rs -program run/program.sps

-As of Larceny 0.962, some of the test suites (such as "base.sls") were too large to load on our test machine.
+As of Larceny 0.962, many test suites (such as "base.sls") take too long and use too much memory to load on our machine; probably the test functions are too big.

 PLT Scheme
 ----------